hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 job.batch/skywalking-oap-init   1/1           31s        94s
 ```

-We change the service types for both service *skywalking-skywalking-helm-oap*   and *skywalking-skywalking-helm-ui*  from *ClusterIP* to *LoadBalancer*.
-With the built-in support of Elastic Load Balancing in AWS EKS cluster, the external accessible load balancing host names will be created for those two services in Apache SkyWalking installation.
+You change the service types for both service *skywalking-skywalking-helm-oap*   and *skywalking-skywalking-helm-ui*  from *ClusterIP* to *LoadBalancer*.
+With the built-in support of Elastic Load Balancing (ELB) in AWS EKS cluster, the external accessible load balancing host names will be created for those two services in Apache SkyWalking installation.

 ```markdown
 $ kubectl edit service/skywalking-skywalking-helm-ui -n skywalking